-LOCKOFF - Clears a lock and returns control to the calling task
+LOCKOFF - Clears a lock and returns control to the calling task name Name of an integer variable used as a lock

 CALL LOCKOFF(name)

 LOCKOFF clears a lock and returns control to the calling task.

 Clearing the lock may allow another task to resume execution, but this is transparent to the task calling LOCKOFF.